NlightNFotis/nlightnfotis.github.io/about.md

 experience in languages spanning from Racket and Haskell, to C#, Python and TypeScript.

-These days I mostly find myself enjoying F# and Ruby in my personal projects, with Java and TypeScript being the ones I use most at work.
+These days I mostly find myself enjoying F# and Ruby in my personal projects, with Java, Go and TypeScript being the ones I use most at work.

 ### Background and Interests 📖

 I find it hard to put a single label on myself.
-Instead, here's a list of domains, and what most piques my interest in each one:
+Instead, here's a list of domains, and some topics that pique my interest in each one:

 * **Computer Science** 🖥️
   * Programming Language Theory (PLT)